 - There are 11 gear loops anchored in the rear pack seams, so you can route cord over the log stuff pocket.
 This is very handy when you need to carry extra traction devices like snowshoes or crampons, for winter hiking, but can have myriad other uses.

 - An additional 6 gear loops are arranged around the perimeter of spacer mesh below the shoulder straps (behind your back), which can be used to rig up external attachments along the sides of the pack, with the rear gear loops described above.

 - There are another 4 gear loops arranged around the base of the pack below the corners of the side pockets.
 These can also be used to hang gear below the pack like a tent or sleeping pad, which is very handy when you have a bulky load.

 If you don’t need all these gear loops for your trips, they’re really quite harmless and don’t add any measurable weight to the pack.
 But if your trips involve carrying extra equipment for guiding, trail maintenance, fishing, hunting, winter hiking, or mountaineering, having them is priceless.

 Backpack Frame and Suspension System

-The Kalais XT is an adjustable frame backpack, meaning that you can raise or lower the shoulder yoke to match your torso length and dial in a near custom fit.
-The height of the shoulder yoke is controlled by an adjustable webbing strap, while velcro panels behind the should straps hold the yoke to the pack and prevent any lateral slippage.
+The Kalais XT is an adjustable frame backpack, meaning that you can raise or lower the shoulder yoke to match your torso length and dial in a near-custom fit.
+The height of the shoulder yoke is controlled by an adjustable webbing strap, while velcro panels behind the shoulder straps hold the yoke to the pack and prevent any lateral slippage.